BECAUSE WE'RE ALL ABOUT THAT SEABASS

 What does Australis Barramundi taste like?

 It is mild and graceful, with a clean and buttery flavor, succulent and meaty texture.
 It offers a silky mouthfeel and a delicate skin that crisps perfectly.
-For non-fish lovers, it’s a great choice if you don’t like strong-tasting fish.
-Barramundi’s moderate fat content minimizes the risk of overcooking, making it forgiving (and relatively odorless) in the kitchen.
+Simply put: it’s awesome.
+For non-fish lovers, it’s a perfect choice if you don’t like strong-tasting fish.
+Barramundi’s moderate fat content minimizes the risk of overcooking, making it forgiving (and not fishy smelling) in the kitchen.
 It retains moisture and is a versatile culinary canvas for professional chefs and home cooks alike.
 It’s well suited to grilling, searing, roasting, frying, smoking, or as sashimi, ceviche, and crudo.
 Check out our library of recipes for inspiration.

 What types of fish can barramundi substitute for?